We require evidence of your primary dental qualification from a recognised institution and acceptable levels of literacy in English.

-All applicants will be required to provide evidence of their primary dental qualification from a recognised institution and acceptable levels of literacy in English.
-The School also requires applicants to have at least two years' experience in general professional practice.
-Candidates should have full membership of the General Dental Council (UK) and should currently be working in practice in the UK, full or part time, as patients will need to be brought in for treatment.
+You must have at least two years' recent experience of general professional practice and be currently working in practice in the UK, full or part-time, as patients will normally need to be brought in for treatment.

 Months of entry

 Our MSc Dental Implantology (Dental Specialties) course gives dental practitioners the knowledge and skills needed to replace missing teeth and support oral tissues with dental implants.

 This course is ideal for dentists with a range of experience, from those new to the discipline to those with considerable implant exposure.

 You will develop the requisite knowledge and skills to undertake implant surgery and prosthodontic reconstruction with predictable long-term success while studying a comprehensive range of course units.

 You will complete a five-day foundation course at Manchester Dental Education Centre (MANDEC) in July.
 This ensures that you possess foundation knowledge before starting the MSc in September.